syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/11.object-storage-acls/docs.en.md

 Scheme : `u:<user-name>/<project-ID>`

+!! **Be aware**
 !!
 For the user scope ACLs to work, your username unfortunately has to be POSIX compliant.
 If you have a username containing unsupported characters (e.g. `@` from a mail address as it was our default until March 2021) please get into contact with our [Cloud-Support (cloudsupport@syseleven.de)](../../06.Support/default.en.md).

 examples :

 * 1) Narrow down full control ACL to the owner itself so it will be a isolated private bucket for the bucket owner.

 This use-case cannot be implemented using s3cmd.
 Our tests show it fails to revoke group read access on the bucket.

 ```python
 s3client.create_bucket(Bucket="owner-scope-bucket",GrantFullControl="ID=u:user.name.of.bucket.owner/project-id")